Travel writing based on first-hand experience

 Is Petra By Night worth the trip?

-Petra By Night is a sound and light show that takes place on Mondays, Wednesdays and Thursdays at 8:30pm.
-If you have an interest in this type of event, I suppose it might be worth going.
+Petra By Night is a sound-and-light show that takes place on Mondays, Wednesdays, and Thursdays at 8:30 pm.
+If you’re interested in this type of event, I suppose it might be worth going.

 Where to stay in Petra

 I stayed in one of the new rooms at the Petra Town Check-Inn hotel in Wadi Musa.
-The location was perfect (I could access the Petra site on foot) and the owner was all smiles and super helpful.
-While not exceptional, the room was decent and the breakfast was satisfactory.
-If you prefer, there are also a few options within walking distance of the entrance to the site such as highly rated: the Petra Boutique Hotel or the Mövenpick Petra .
+The location was perfect (I could access the Petra site on foot), and the owner was all smiles and super helpful.
+While not exceptional, the room was decent, and the breakfast was satisfactory.
+If you prefer, there are also a few options within walking distance of the site, such as the highly rated Petra Boutique Hotel or the Mövenpick Petra.